Mfaouzia/mfaouzia.github.io/_posts/2024-01-15-Computer-Basics.md

 author: Mfaouzia
 paginate: true
 ---
 **Coding** is the magic behind every website, app, and software you use.
 It’s the language that computers understand and follow.
 But coding is not only for programmers and engineers.
 It’s for anyone who wants to create something amazing with technology.
 Whether you want to start your own business, make a difference in the world, or just have fun, coding can help you achieve your goals.
-In this guide, you will learn everything you need to know to start coding.
-You will discover the history, the benefits, the myths, and the future of coding.
+In this guide, you will learn everything you need to know to start coding and discover the history, the benefits, the myths, and the future of coding.
 You will also find out how to choose the right programming language, the best tools and resources, and the most practical tips for learning coding.
 This guide is your ticket to the exciting and rewarding world of coding.

 ## What is Coding and Why Does It Matter?
 Firstly, coding is the process of writing instructions for computers to perform tasks.
 These instructions are called *code*, and they are written in different languages that computers can understand.
 Some of the basic concepts of coding are variables, loops, and functions.